adhocteam/ca-alert/README.md

 #### Notes

 Many of the concepts here do not apply to the development of a prototype, but we have done our development under a public GitHub repository that includes all of the code commits, issues filed, and documents created.
-Also, the API has been developed in such a way that access is publicly available.
+Also, we developed the API so access is publicly available.

 ##Responses to the prompts in Section 2 of the RFI